rcdslabcut/mod.sw.bpo/README.md

 or
  * Docker-compose \
 Configure the IP addresses and the netinterface of the `docker-compose_bpo.yaml` file regarding your set-up. \
-In the `FIWAREHOST`, you need to put the IP address where the fiware is running. \ The `HOST` IP of the computer where BPO service is currently running (if you run the BPO service locally, you can keep the `127.0.0.1` IP address). \
+In the `FIWAREHOST`, put the IP address where the fiware is running. \ The `HOST` IP of the computer where BPO service is currently running (if the BPO service is running locally, keep the `127.0.0.1` IP address). \
 The `NETINTERFACE` of the computer where the BPO is running. \
-Then, you can up the BPO docker image using the `docker-compose_bpo.yaml` file.
+Then, run the BPO docker image using the `docker-compose_bpo.yaml` file.
 ```
 docker-compose -f docker-compose_bpo.yaml up -d
 ```